Vocabulary acquisition

 So let’s see what everyone else thinks of the content, shall we?
 The first passage on the 2020 paper consists of Jupiter disguising himself in order to have his wicked way with an innocent young nymph named Callisto.
 So far, so typical Jupiter and perhaps euphemistic enough for most of us to be broadly okay with the story’s use.
 However, things do not remain euphemistic.
 In this particular retelling, Jupiter disguises himself as the virgin goddess Diana, a close companion of Callisto, so that he can enter Callisto’s bed, and the story continues as follows – below is my version of what the students were asked to translate; I have not quoted the Latin extensively, in case they come at me with copyright complaints, but you can view the paper freely here on their own website:

 Callisto, when she saw the goddess, was happy; but as soon as Jupiter lay down next to her and gave her a kiss, Callisto realised that she was not a woman but the god.
 She was terrified.
-For she had lived her whole life just like Diana.
+For she had avoided men her whole life, just like Diana.
 Although she tried to escape, Jupiter held her down easily.

-The passing mention that she had “lived her whole life just like Diana” may (one hopes) have gone over the head of most students, but the truth is that it is spelling it out for readers that Callisto is still a virgin.
+The passing mention that she had “avoided men her whole life, just like Diana” may (one hopes) have gone over the head of most students, but the truth is that it is spelling it out for readers that Callisto is still a virgin.
 This, plus the clear implication that Jupiter forced himself upon Callisto and physically held her down, is bad enough, but the disturbing content continues:

 Having entered the woods with her other companions, Diana greeted Callisto, who was again so terrified that she wanted to run away: she thought that the god was coming back for her.
 But after she saw the companions, she hurried towards them, crying.
 “Why are you crying?” they asked.
 “What happened?”
 “Nothing,” the unhappy girl replied.
 After a few days, however, they persuaded Callisto to tell them what had happened.